modernfidelity/django-rest-api/README.md

 ## Install

+It is advisable to run any python work through [VirtualEnv](https://virtualenv.readthedocs.org/en/latest/)

 Clone the repo and then run the following commands. (local builds)

 > pip install -r ./requirements.txt

+For local development on Mac OSX make sure you have command line tools (otherwise Pillow install may fail) :

+> xcode-select --install

 ## Docker